Nyck de Vries: Early and personal life

 Hendrik Johannes Nicasius de Vries was born on 6 February 1995 in Uitwellingerga, Friesland, Netherlands.
+De Vries has partial Indonesian ancestry, with his grandfather hailing from Malang, East Java.

 Junior racing career

 Karting

-In 2008, De Vries won the WSK World Series for the KF3 category, as well as the German Junior Championship.
-In 2009 he retained both his German Junior and WSK World Series titles, as well as winning the European KF3 Championship.
-In September he won the 2010 Karting World Championship.
+In 2008, de Vries won the WSK World Series for the KF3 category, as well as the German Junior Championship.
+In 2009, he retained both his German Junior and WSK World Series titles, as well as winning the European KF3 Championship.
+In September, he won the 2010 Karting World Championship.
 He also won the World Championship in 2011.